Any confident product designer has a ready answer to this simple question: What’s the biggest impediment to designing a perfect product? The answer:

 The relationships between user interfaces, usability, and user experience are complex.
 Consider the square milk jug.
 Perhaps you have seen one at a big box store.
 Consumers hate it, because it is difficult to pour, frequently resulting in spills.
 Yet it has been around for more than 5 years and is unlikely to go away.
 Why?
 While the usability of pouring the milk from the jug is faulty, is that the critical use case?
 If not, what is?
 And from whose point of view?
 The consumer, the store, or the producer?

 Let’s start with the Domain.
 What is the environment in which a product operates from production through consumption?
 The typical artifact is some representation of the actors in this environment that includes people and systems that interact directly with the product as well as those who have a stake in or impact the product’s use.
 This is more than just the interaction between the person pouring and that oddly shaped jug of milk.
 The path from the cow to the one who drinks the milk is rather long.
 The user may be the one who buys the milk, pours it and drinks it; however, if these are different people, how does their relationship affect the milk buying decision?
-And how do you get the milk to the point where the user places it in his shopping cart?
+And how do you get the milk to the point where the user places it in the shopping cart?

 At the store that sells the milk, a number of things need to happen to sell a carton of milk: